Multi-channel to Omni-channel Retail Analytics: A Big Data Use Case

 Gen Y and Millenial segments increasingly call the shots and success will be based on how well companies, and every frontline employee, decipher the growing disparity between “what they say” vs. “what they actually do.”

 Focus on the user and all else will (or should) follow.

 No brainer strategy right.. but cohesive multi and omni-channel experiences that are satisfying, fulfilling, and engaging are proving to be non-trivial to engineer or execute.
 Just watch Walmart as it plays catchup with Amazon.com.
 Or ask K-Mart, Best Buy and others as they attempt to transform.
 Every retailer today struggles to prioritize omni-channel and multi-screen initiatives in order to meet customer needs and drive maximum $ impact given scarce organizational resources.

+Execution rather than strategy is the management challenge.
 The challenge for large retailers is not just having a strategy but efficient digital execution.
 The large retailers have an architectural IT and analytics challenge that more nimble startups don’t.
 They often try to build comprehensive platforms a part of a wider strategic initiative which aims to support, provide and deliver digital services in the multi-channel, multi-device, multi-format, multi-sku, multi-language, multi-country and multi-culture world that they operate in.